20 Life Areas: Strategium Personal Score Test Results Revealed

 On the next step, choose the stratum to which you would like to belong.
 If it is higher than your current level, you should adjust the scale of thinking.
-For example, let’s say you are 40 years old and belong to a stratum #3, but you would like to belong to a stratum #6.
-In this case, it is necessary to choose a thinking horizon of 15-20 years instead of 2 years, which is obtained by your calculation.
+For example, let’s say you are 40 years old and belong to stratum #3, but you would like to belong to stratum #6.
+In this case, it is necessary to choose a thinking horizon of 15-20 years instead of 2 years, obtained by your calculation.

 How can you make such a significant shift from 2 to 20 years?

 It is possible only through developing a personal strategy: an own strategic plan for 15-20 years.
 And as you can see on the graph, you will need to switch to full development modes (8 and above).

 You can read more about the choice of personal strategy planning horizon in one of the Personal Strategy Development Course lessons.

 The extent to which a personal strategy is needed